napframework/nap-docs/README.md

   <img width=384 src="https://www.napframework.com/png/nap_logo_blue_medium.png">
 </p>

-This repository contains the NAP technical documentation.
+This repository hosts the NAP technical documentation.
 The docs are auto-generated from [source code](https://github.com/napframework/nap) and published here as a Github page.
 Documentation is guaranteed to be in-sync with the latest official [NAP release](https://github.com/napframework/nap/releases).